HSorgYves/openhab-addons/bundles/org.openhab.binding.connectedcar/README.md

 ## CarNet Vehicle (cnvehicle)

 The thing type `cnvehicle` (CarNet Vehicle) represents one vehicle found under the Account.
-If the are multiple vehicles registered with this account a dedicated `cnvehicle` is created for each of them.
+If there are multiple vehicles registered with this account a dedicated `cnvehicle` is created for each of them.
 The vehicle is identified by the unique Vehicle Identification Number (VIN).

 The API provides a large number of vehicle data items, the binding clusters the channels into different groups.

 **Important: You have to enable the Connected Car services and also give your consent in the MMI system or the online portal.
-Use the code on your key holder to setup Connect Car Services and check the manual for additional information.
+Use the code on your keyholder to set up Connect Car Services and check the manual for additional information.

 Please note:
 Available channels depend on the specific vehicle type and equipment.